tepputeppu/storage001/README.md

 # storage001
-Don't look!
-I am naked!
+Don't use this in your project.